-They will come with offers of steady work, cash in hand, an easy way to make a quick buck.
+They will come with offers of steady work, an easy way to make a quick buck.
 That turns out to be a lie.
 The promised accommodation is the back of van, or a tent.
 The work is hard, long, and there isn’t any pay.
 Anyone who tries to escape is beaten into submission.

 Any church or community running outreach for homeless people needs to know about the risks to their guests.
-So we have created a digital training resource, with the aim of increasing awareness of modern slavery amongst those who work or volunteer in projects with homeless people, so they know what to do should this situation occur.
+We have created a digital training resource, with the aim of increasing awareness of modern slavery amongst those who work or volunteer in projects with homeless people, so they know what to do should this situation occur.
 It covers:

 Why homeless people are vulnerable to modern slavery